 Step 3: Defining methodology in research proposal

-At this step, you need to explain the research method in the research proposal you have select for performing an investigation.
+At this step, you need to explain the research method in the research proposal you have selected for performing an investigation.
 You should redefine your objectives.
-It is important for you to describe the procedure you will implement for answering research questions.
+You need to describe the procedure you will implement for answering research questions.

 The methodology section in the research proposal consists of the following elements these are: